Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Usage of Loghub Datasets

 \subsection{Log Parsing}

-Most of the AI-powered log analysis approaches require structured input data, such as a list of system events with event IDs or a matrix.
+Most of the AI-based log analysis approaches require structured input data, such as a list of system events with event IDs or a matrix.
 However, software logs are often unstructured texts, containing several fields and natural language descriptions written by developers.
-Thus, log parsing is a crucial step in AI-powered log analytics that transforms unstructured log messages into structured system events.
+Thus, log parsing~\cite{zhu2018tools} is a crucial step in AI-driven log analytics that transforms unstructured log messages into structured system events.

 However, as the volume of logs increases rapidly, traditional parsing approaches that largely rely on manual parsing rules construction becomes labor-intensive and inefficient.
-To address this problem, recent research has proposed various data-driven log parsers \cite{SLCT, nagappan2010abstracting, vaarandi2015logcluster, LKE, LogSig, hamooni2016logmine, SHISO, shima2016length, jiang2008abstracting, IPLoM, He17ICWS, spellICDM16}, which automatically label an unstructured log message with corresponding system event ID.
+To address this problem, recent research has proposed various data-driven log parsers \cite{SLCT, nagappan2010abstracting, vaarandi2015logcluster, LKE, LogSig, hamooni2016logmine, SHISO, shima2016length, jiang2008abstracting, IPLoM, He17ICWS, spellICDM16, wang2022spine, xu2023hue, huo2023semparser}, which automatically label an unstructured log message with corresponding system event ID.
 Typically, log parsing is modeled as a clustering problem, where log messages describing the same system event should be clustered into the same group.
 The common tokens in all the log messages in the same group is regarded as the system event or event template.
 The research problem of log parsing is how to accurately and efficiently separate the unstructured log messages into different clusters by designing similarity metrics for log messages and novel clustering approaches.
 By clustering log messages into groups, log parsers can summarize the corresponding system events and match each log message with an event ID.
 The structured logs (i.e., log messages with event ID) could be easily transformed into a matrix or directly utilized by log analysis algorithms.

 To evaluate the accuracy and efficiency of log parsing approaches, we need: (1) a large volume of logs and (2) logs generated by a variety of systems.
-Loghub contains 17 log datasets collected from 6 categories of systems.
+Loghub contains 19 log datasets collected from 6 categories of systems.
 Besides, all the logs amount to over 77 GB.
-Thus, datasets in loghub can be employed in the experiments to evaluate the parsing accuracy and efficiency of different log parsing approaches.
+Thus, datasets in loghub can be employed in the experiments to evaluate the parsing accuracy and efficiency of different log parsing approaches~\cite{zhu2018tools}.